 In the past these small houses had only the bare necessities - lacking plumbing or insulation.
 Fortunately, most have been updated for full-time, year-round use with modern plumbing and insulation.

-Cottage style has a colorful, weathered look to it, with plenty of rustic charm.
+Cottage style real estate has a colorful, weathered look to it, with plenty of rustic charm.
 While the style may be a newer phenomenon, the historic cottages and bungalows of the past are still around with all of their vintage flare.

 Farming has been an integral part of Massachusetts culture since the colonization period.
 Many of the old farms have changed to adapt to modern America, but the original houses still hold their post.
 Others still serve their original function centuries later.